shan-zh/ShanZhong_MLDS400_HW3_titanic-disaster/README.md

 - Local data files train.csv and test.csv in src/data/ (see next section).

 ## Quick Start
-Clone this repository (in Terminal)
+- Clone this repository (in Terminal):
 ```git clone https://github.com/shan-zh/ShanZhong_MLDS400_HW3_titanic-disaster.git```

 ## How to get the data (no data in repo)